 DAY 8 (JAN 30)

 Last day on board.
 Or so I at least thought.
 At ten in the morning, we arrive in Said, and as soon as we leave, we want another twelve hours to reach the last stop before Suez.
-All other ships are being gathered there and with the help of a local captain we will cross the last narrow section of the canal, where only one ship at a time passes through.
-In Suez I am going to disembark and take the plane back to Athens.
+All other ships are being gathered there and with the help of a local captain, we will cross the last narrow section of the canal, where only one ship at a time passes through.
+In Suez, I am going to disembark and take the plane back to Athens.
 My flight takes off from Cairo at dawn the following day.
-I was thinking that if we arrived tonight, I might have had the time to visit the great pyramids which I've never seen before.
+I was thinking that if we arrived tonight, I might have had the time to visit the great pyramids which I'd never seen before.
 Maybe I can even get some pictures with a few tourists there.

 I have visited the bridge several times so far to see what was going on and if there was anything interesting in Said.
 Everyone was running around as there is so much bureaucracy and controls in every port.
 Around us were a large number of merchant ships, waiting for their turn to anchor.
-I could listen to the radio communication between the ships and the local authorities, which were providing information about their vessels, their destination and the load they were carrying, and the authorities were letting them know when to sail and where they could anchor.
+I could listen to the radio communication between the ships and the local authorities, which were providing information about their vessels, their destination and the load they were carrying, and the authorities let them know when to sail and where they could anchor.